plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-zodb-to-python3.md

 ÃmlÃ¤ut
 ```

-## How zodbupdate solves the problem
+## How `zodbupdate` solves the problem

-{py:mod}`zodbupdate` loads the ZODB and iterates on a low-level without actually loading the pickle over all pickle-data.
+{py:mod}`zodbupdate` loads the ZODB and iterates on a low level without actually loading the pickle over all pickle data.

 It does:

 -   Update magic marker to indicate the new format of the database.
 -   Rename classes and modules with different locations.
-- Convert bytes to string or keep binary (according to rule-mappings).
+-   Convert bytes to string or keep binary (according to rule mappings).
-- Handle encoding-problems while doing bytes to string conversion and provide fallbacks for mixed encodings in DB.
+-   Handle encoding problems while doing bytes-to-string conversion, and provide fallbacks for mixed encodings in the database.

-## Prepare Your Buildout For Migrating The Database To Python 3
+## Prepare your buildout for migrating the database to Python 3

-You need to add {py:mod}`zodbverify` to your Python 2 buildouts ``` eggs = `` variable in the ``[instance] ``` section.
+You need to add {py:mod}`zodbverify` to your Python 2 buildout's `eggs =` variable in the `[instance]` section.

 You need to add the package {py:mod}`zodbupdate` and {py:mod}`zodbverify` to your Python 3 buildout.

-Depending on your buildout this could look like this:
+Depending on your buildout, this could look like the following.

 ```ini
 [buildout]